sovit-123/German-Traffic-Sign-Recognition-with-Deep-Learning/README.md

       └───*.py files
   ```

-### Important Not About the Paths in the Python Scripts
+### Important Note About the Paths in the Python Scripts

 * **In the python scripts, you may find that the paths to files and images may be in the following structure**:
   * `../../input/path/to/files/and/images`